6 Steps to Better Social Media Images for Your SchoolMay 8, 2019

 Filters are everything

 Finally, filters!
 No, we’re not talking about the puppy-dog ears you’ve seen on Instagram, or those inverted-colour shots straight from your 2008 iMac’s webcam.
 We’re talking about quality filters that can really improve the overall look and feel of your image in post-production.
 There are a plethora of apps available both for on your phone and your computer that make editing your images super easy.
+One company, Instasize, has over 130 high-quality filters that you can choose as well as options for layering and resizing photos and videos.

 On a smartphone, we’d recommend apps such as VSCO, Snapseed or the mobile version of Adobe Lightroom.
 Of course, the iPhone now also has its own built-in app, which has great functionality, too!
 One quick tip for editing on a phone — most apps have sliders attached to their filters, allowing you to adjust the intensity of whatever overlay you choose.
 Play around to see what works for the image in question.
 For cohesiveness on your social media feed, try to use just one or two filters across every image you upload.